ucll-programming/course-material/docs/faq.md

 If the URL is correct and `git pull upstream` still doesn't work, you have encountered a new kind of error.
 Contact a lecturer.

+## I get an error when I try to clone my repository: Git says it does not exist

+First check that the repository actually exists: copy the URL you're trying to clone in your browser's address bar.
+If you get a 404 error (page not found), you didn't create your repository: you need to accept the GitHub Classroom Assignment, which is the step that creates your repository.

+If, however, the webpage of your repository does exist, yet Git claims otherwise, this typically means you have multiple GitHub accounts and are using your account X to access the repository of your account Y.
+You will need to [reset your credentials](troubleshooting/reset-credentials.md).

+## When I do `progtool setup`, it shows many errors, the last one being `GitHubOrganizationNotFound`

+When on campus, all students are connected to the internet using the same IP address.
+GitHub detects a sudden surge in requests from that single address and doesn't like that, so it decides to cut us off for a short while.

+We don't know exactly for how long GitHub cuts off access, but it should definitely be less than two hours.
+In other words, if you encounter this error, you'll simply have to wait and try again later.

+Or, if the problem persists, follow the [manual setup instructions](troubleshooting/manual-setup.md).

+# Progtool Issues

+## I'm running `progtool server` for the first time and I'm just getting a spinning wheel

+The first time, the assistant tool will run all tests of all exercises.
+This can take some time on slower machines.
+Just wait a little bit and the course's website should show up.